How to Check Your Mac for Viruses and Malware

 Can Macs get viruses?

-Signs your Mac is infected
+Signs your Mac is infected with Malware

 - Your Mac is slower than usual.
 This could be a sign of someone using your machine for mining cryptocurrency or running DDOS attacks — not something you’d normally partake in.